sanketkene1234/restAssured/README.md

 ---

-📊 Scope of Test Coverage
+### 📊 Scope of Test Coverage

 The framework covers the following test scenarios for Health check, User, and Book APIs:

-✅ Expected Functional Outcomes
+ ### ✅ Expected Functional Outcomes
-- Check service health (If server is running or not)
+Verify if the server is up and running

-- User sign-up and login with valid credentials
+Register a new user and log in with valid credentials

-- Create a new book with valid data
+Add a new book using valid input data

-- Retrieve all books
+Fetch the complete list of books

-- Retrieve a book by ID
+Retrieve details of a specific book by its ID

-- Update a book
+Modify the details of an existing book

-- Delete a book
+Remove a book from the system

 ### Negative Validations
 - Access APIs with invalid or missing tokens